Flood repair and remediation

 Other Flood Remediation Measures

 All timbers should be assessed for timber decay (see our dry rot section).
 Damp timbers and masonry may have to be treated with timber treatments and masonry sterilants to prevent the spread of timber decay during the drying out period.

-In some situations (e.g. where flood water has introduced salt contamination into a wall without a damp-proof course) it may be necessary to inject a new damp-proof course (DPC).
+In some situations (e.g. where flood water has introduced salt contamination into a wall without a DPC) it may be necessary to inject a new DPC.
 Dryzone Damp-Proofing Cream offers an excellent solution as it has passed independent tests demonstrating its effectiveness in highly saturated walls (up to 95% saturation).

 Improving Flood Resistance and Resilience

 If a flood affected building is thought to be at risk of flooding again in the future, consideration should be made to improving its flood resistance and or flood resilience.
 See our flood resistance and resilience page for more details.

 If your property has been affected by flooding, or if you would like information on improving your property’s capacity to deal with a flood, please contact our technical department on 01403 210204 or submit an enquiry.